meese-enterprises/gitbook-action/docs-src/README.md

     + Add `source_edit_time: true`

 + About CNAME
-  +  How to add CNAME ?
+  +  How to add CNAME?
      +  Add `publish_cname: www.example.com`
      +  And add two CNAME like `publish_cname: example.com www.example.com`
         +  `example.com` and `www.example.com`should have space.